clayne/SSEModdingGuide/README.md

 ### Modlist Color Highlights

 When selecting a mod in the list, mods that are interacting with the selected mod will be highlighted in a specific color.
-The highlights are for notifying the user of potential conflicts, overwrites, or redundancy in your modlist.
+The highlights are for notifying the user of potential conflicts, overwrites, or redundancies in your modlist.

 The image below is an example of multiple mods interacting with **TK Dodge SE**, the selected mod.